MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 under **Compilers, build tools, and runtimes** select **Visual C++ compilers and libraries for ARM/ARM64**.

-### Install Windows SDK for Windows 10, version 1703 and Windows 10, version 1607
+### Install Windows SDK for Windows 10, versions 1607 and 1703

-For systems that run Windows 10, version 1703 or Windows 10, version 1607, also download and install the Windows SDK:
+For systems that run Windows 10, version 1607 or Windows 10, version 1703, also download and install the Windows SDK:
 [Windows SDK for Windows 10.0.15063.468](https://go.microsoft.com/fwlink/p/?LinkID=845298).

-> [!Note]
-> The Windows SDK was not included in Visual Studio 2015, so you must install the SDK separately.
+The Windows SDK was not included in Visual Studio 2015, so you must install the SDK separately.
 Later versions of Visual Studio include the Windows SDK.

 ## Step 2: Install the WDK